The Clinicians Compass: Sex and Ethics Workshop

 Time: 9-4:30pm

-CE’s- 6 state approved Continuing Education hours (3 ethics)
+CE’s- The FULL DAY workshop is 6 AASECT and state approved Continuing Education hours (3 Ethics)

 Lunch/Snacks Included